Opening

 • 10 spacious green runs

-• 32 blue runs, a paradise for improving skiers
+• 32 blue runs, paradise for skiers to progress

-• 25 red runs, including the "Christine", one of the longest in the area
+• 25 red runs including ‘Christine’, one of the longest in the domain.

 • 7 black runs